 And healthy foods are more available than ever.
 With more and more movement of people to and from other lands, a kid in Idaho thinks nothing of having lunch of foods from Mexico and dinner from China, while Dad and Mom can practice their Italian or Thai cooking skills.

 Even so, our kids have risks that no other generation has had.
 A few decades ago, fast foods, snack vending machines, and convenience stores were uncommon.
 Today they are everywhere.
-School lunch programs serve up unhealthy foods, catering more to meat and dairy purveyors than to children’s health needs. looking to get a little fit am concerned that a spin class seems to need so much energy then check out the review of fitensity on best spin bikes.
+School lunch programs serve up unhealthy foods, catering more to meat and dairy purveyors than to children’s health needs. looking to get a little fit am concerned that a spin class seems to need so much energy then check out the review of the best spin bikes on Fitness Equipment Reviews.
 Exercise is rapidly becoming a thing of the past as televisions and computers rivet children to their chairs for hours on end, and cars replace walking and bikes as the primary mode of transportation.

 The result is that, despite our having better health information than ever before, our kids are more out of shape than at any time in history.
 More children than ever are overweight.
 The artery changes that will one day cause heart disease start before they graduate from high school.
 The poor nutritional habits many kids learn today are sowing the seeds of cancer, diabetes, and hypertension that will arrive all too soon.
 Their doctors, ever pressed to dispense prescriptions to try to cope with these burgeoning problems, are likely to fumble with questions about the nutritional steps that could be much more decisive.